China swipes at 'hysterical' U.S. at global security gathering

 The Munich conference began on Friday with Ukrainian President Volodymyr Zelenskiy urging Western allies to speed up sending modern weaponry in what he cast as a "David-vs-Goliath" war for freedom against Russia.

-On Saturday, European Union chief Ursula von der Leyen outlined plans to speed up giving sorely needed munitions to Ukraine and replenish the bloc's own stocks, while Poland signalled a willingness to send MiG fighter jets to Kyiv.
+Von der Leyen also outlined plans to speed up giving sorely needed munitions to Ukraine and replenish the bloc's own stocks, while Poland signalled a willingness to send MiG fighter jets to Kyiv.

 Germany's Foreign Minister Annalena Baerbock also met Wang at the conference.
 Berlin has been reviewing its own ties to Beijing since the invasion, wary of its economy's heavy reliance on the Chinese market.